Organisation of Budapest's public transportation

 for changes in the traffic.

-A remark about detours, changes in the timeplan or route: if you see orange/yellow signs or notice-boards in the stops, they usually draw attention to some kind of alteration in the traffic.
+A remark about detours, changes in the schedule or route: if you see orange/yellow signs or notice-boards in the stops, they usually draw attention to some kind of alteration in the traffic.
 Or they might be just a forecast for changes, you must find out by looking for dates on the notice-board.
 During big detours however, you can see warning signs in english, too.

 A few important words in hungarian

 The hungarian language is hard to learn, because it's different to most other european languages - so I won't try to teach you how to conversate.
 At the end of this paragraph you can find a couple of links, if you want to try that - meanwhile I'd go for a few public transportation oriented and everyday terms.
+(Thanks to "vrobee" for his help in this!)

 Let's start with names